walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 0xffffffffc19f6ef2 <rcutorture_one_extend+98>:  mov    %eax,-0x30(%rbp)
 ```

-The only parameters which care are `readstate` and `newstate`.
+The only parameters we care about are `readstate` and `newstate`.
 According to the
 [x86_64 calling convention](https://aaronbloomfield.github.io/pdr/book/x86-64bit-ccc-chapter.pdf),
 they are passed, respectively, in the `edi` and `esi` registers.
-Below you find
+Below is
 a commented version of the `rcutorture_one_extend` function assembly code up
-to the part that set both variables:
+to the part that assigns values to both variables:

 ```
 movabs $0xdffffc0000000000,%rax